mareklonicek/insurance-management-aspnet-app/README.md

- # This is an C# ASP.NET web app.
+# The Insurance Management project is a C# ASP.NET web application that incorporates a many-to-many relationship
-## Classic MVC schema of models, controllers and views.
+## The project handles three SQL tables using Entity Framework: authentication, insured persons, and insurance types.
+It involves managing a database of insured persons.
-### Three SQL tables hadled with Entity framework, authentication, insured persons and insurance types.
-About managing a database of insured persons.
+### This is my modified and more complex version (plus with insurance types entity model, some CSS) for the C# exam and obtaining the C# certificate in the czech ITnetwork education portal.